Addvilz/dots/README.md

 This is an Ansible project I use to configure and maintain my personal workstations, install software, manage dotfiles, manage the configuration and more.

+Note: this is a detached branch/fork that is designed to be used with Ubuntu LTS (20.04).

 ## Danger, Will Robinson!

 For obvious reasons, you **should not** apply this configuration on your own machine.
 Doing so **will break your stuff**,